Shefali-Jennifer21/FSWD_A2/README.md

 database.py

-students.data (optional, will be created if not found)
+students.json (optional, will be created if not found)

 **4.Run the Application**